rperdiga/MCPExtension/README.md

 # Mendix Studio Pro MCPExtension

+## 📦 Mendix Marketplace Module

+**For Mendix 10.24.2 Users**: A pre-built version of this extension is available in the **`Mendix Marketplace Module`** folder, complete with installation instructions and setup guide.
+This provides a ready-to-use version without requiring compilation from source.

+**Location**: `./Mendix Marketplace Module/`
+**Target Version**: Mendix 10.24.2
+**Contents**: Built extension files and comprehensive setup documentation

 ## Overview

 MCPExtension is an experimental C# Mendix Extensibility framework project that exposes **Mendix Studio Pro capabilities and tools** through a **Model Context Protocol (MCP) Server**.
 This extension allows external applications and AI tools to interact with Mendix Studio Pro's domain modeling capabilities via standardized MCP protocols.